December 31st

 Commentary:

-If one is willing to harvest more, then he has to value every grain that he has grown.
-He can't be negligent and scatter his harvest around.
-The advocacy here is not for becoming stingy, but to be mindful of the value of the grain as well as the hard work that went into growing it.
-Only then can one be prosperous!
+If a farmer is willing to harvest more, he has to value every grain that he has grown.
+He cannot be negligent and scatter his harvest around.
+The advocacy here is not for becoming stingy, but to be mindful of the value of the grains and the toil that went into growing the grains.
+Only then can he be prosperous!

-Just as every drop of water adds to make the mighty ocean, every moment of learning adds to one's knowledge.
+Just as every drop of water adds to become the mighty ocean, every moment of learning accounts for one's knowledge.
 Every ounce of grain contributes to making one prosperous!

 pada vigrahaH: